-I have many fond childhood memories of Dodger games.
+I have many fond childhood memories of Dodgers games.
 I was never a big baseball fan growing up.
-Even now I have trouble calling it a sport where the only two options for a player are to be either an overweight, overpaid lump that parks himself in some corner of the field, or to be some roided out, overpaid mutant.
-Either way, going Dodger games was never about the game.
+Even now I have trouble calling it a sport.
+There are only two options for a player.
+Either an overweight, overpaid lump that parks himself in some corner of the field.
+Or to be some raided out, overpaid mutant.
+Either way, going Dodgers games was never about the game.

 After the game everyone piles into the car, maybe you fill up at the 76 station in back of the parking lot and ride the slow wave of traffic back onto the 101 Freeway.
 If you were smart you hit up Phillipe’s for a French dip sandwich before the game.
 And if you’re brave you’ll stop by the Original Tommy’s on W Beverly on the way home.